Differential Geometry of Contextuality: Differential Geometry and Discrete Differential Geometry

 On the other hand, cohomology deals with the dual of the simplices, the discrete differential forms, and the coboundary operator.
-We have, by the property of $dd=0$ that follows from the definition of the coboundary using the generalized Stokes theorem, the cochain complex
+By the property $dd=0$, which follows from the definition of the coboundary using the generalized Stokes theorem, we have the cochain complex